published on 31 December 2012

 Famed for his courage, intelligence, and leadership, Odysseus (Roman name: Ulysses) was one of the great pan-Hellenic heroes of Greek mythology.
 His resourcefulness and oratory skills were instrumental in the Greek victory in the Trojan War and following the conflict, he was the protagonist in many fantastic adventures on his long voyage back home to Ithaka (or Ithaca).

-In Greek mythology, Odysseus is the son of Laertes and Antikleia (or Anticlea) and the king of Ithaka, leader of the Kephallenians.
-Married to Penelope he also has a son, Telemachos (or Telemachus).
+In Greek mythology, Odysseus was the son of Laertes and Antikleia (or Anticlea) and the King of Ithaca, leader of the Kephallenians.
+Married to Penelope, he also had a son, Telemachos (or Telemachus).
 The hero was also fortunate enough to regularly receive the special aid and protection of the goddess Athena.
-Hesiod describes Odysseus as “patient-minded” and Homer most often describes him as “godlike”, also as “Zeus’ equal in his mind’s resource” and a truly great speaker, whose persuasive words “flocked down like snowflakes in winter”.
-However, the hero was not just a thinker but also a warrior and his courage and fighting prowess are referenced in the Homeric epithet “sacker of cities”.
+Hesiod describes Odysseus as “patient-minded”, and Homer most often describes him as “godlike”, also as “Zeus’ equal in his mind’s resource” and a truly great speaker, whose persuasive words “flocked down like snowflakes in winter”.
+However, the hero was not just a thinker but also a warrior, and his courage and fighting prowess are referenced in the Homeric epithet “sacker of cities”.
 Homer also states that the name Odysseus means “victim of enmity”, no doubt in reference to the ill-feeling which Poseidon directed against the hero.

-The first rich source of information on Odysseus is Homer’s account of the Trojan War in the Iliad in which our hero is a major protagonist.
-Odysseus is involved in several important episodes and his intelligence, wise counsel and wits prove crucial to the eventual Greek success in the war.
-However, Odysseus very nearly avoided the conflict altogether for when he was called upon by Palamedes (an emissary of Menelaos), the king of Ithaka was loathe to leave his wife and family and so pretended to be insane.
+The first rich source of information on Odysseus was Homer’s account of the Trojan War in the Iliad in which our hero is a protagonist.
+Odysseus was involved in several important episodes and his intelligence, wise counsel, and wits proved crucial to the eventual Greek success in the war.
+However, Odysseus very nearly avoided the conflict altogether for when he was called upon by Palamedes (an emissary of Menelaos), the King of Ithaca was loathe to leave his wife and family and so pretended to be insane.
 This he convincingly did by ploughing a field with an ox and an ass yoked together and scattering salt in the furrows.
 Palamedes was not to be tricked though and by laying the young Telemachos in the path of the plough, Odysseus was forced to swerve and so demonstrate he was not so mad after all.

 The Greeks duly received fair winds and landed at Troy.
 Apart from a minor incident where Odysseus and Diomedes ambushed the youth Dolon in a forest, Odysseus had little to do until the final stages of the war.
 Following the death of Achilles, there was something of a squabble over who should inherit the hero’s magnificent armour.
 Odysseus and Telamonian Ajax both forwarded claims but the matter was finally decided in a vote and with Athena influencing proceedings, Odysseus was given the weapons and armour made by Hephaistos.